ai4ed/ai4ed.github.io/_posts/2025-03-03-aaai2025consortium.markdown

 Note: All deadlines are **anywhere on earth** (UTC-12)

-* Monday, December 9, 2024: Application Submissions Due
+* December 19, 2024: Application Submissions Due
-* Thursday, December 19, 2024: Notification
+* December 30, 2024: Notification